Diversity, Equity, & Inclusion

 Student-led groups at ERG

-Student-led groups at ERG related to EID include the ERG Student Advocacy Committee for Equity and Inclusion (SACEI), ERG Women, and QuERGies.
-Additional EID efforts have included informal language-based gatherings (e.g., Mandarin, French, Spanish), biennial department climate surveys, Visit Day and Diversity Day for accepted students, peer mentoring for accepted and new students, EID workshops, and POC and diversity potlucks, providing safe spaces off campus.
+Student-led groups at ERG related to DEI include the ERG Student Advocacy Committee for Equity and Inclusion (SACEI), ERG Women, and QuERGies.
+Additional DEI efforts have included informal language-based gatherings (e.g., Mandarin, French, Spanish), biennial department climate surveys, Visit Day and Diversity Day for accepted students, peer mentoring for accepted and new students, DEI workshops, and BIPOC and diversity potluck dinners, providing safe spaces off campus.

 Student Advocacy Committee for Equity and Inclusion (SACEI)

 SACEI (pronounced säkē) is a student-led group that advocates for and supports initiatives to promote and improve equity, inclusion, and diversity within ERG and beyond.
-Formerly known as the ERG Student Diversity Committee, SACEI activities include coordinating a peer mentoring program alongside ERG staff, assisting with the annual ERG climate survey, advising the Admissions Committee in recruiting and reaching out to underrepresented applicants, representing ERG at admissions fairs and other events, organizing EID trainings, and liaising with the graduate student union.
+SACEI activities include coordinating a peer mentoring program alongside ERG staff, assisting with the annual ERG climate survey, advising the Admissions Committee in recruiting and reaching out to underrepresented applicants, representing ERG at admissions fairs and other events, organizing DEI trainings, and liaising with the graduate student union.
 Current students can join here.

 This student group holds potlucks and other get-togethers where ERG women can connect with other women students and discuss issues that are important to women and femmes in academia, including trans and gender non-conforming folks.
-New students will be invited at the beginning of the year once potlucks resume.
+Current students can join here.

 QuERGies is ERG’s queer student and alumni network.
 We are primarily a social group, hosting events throughout the year to create safe and welcoming spaces for LGBTQ+ students at ERG.
 We also help other ERGies be more inclusive of LGBTQ+ people.
 Current ERGies and alumni can join here.